pinghsuanC/go_notes/Interface.md

   ```

+  - if the conversion doesn't work, then the program will panic
   - value `ok` will be true if the conversion succeeds.
   - Else `ok` will be false and `b` will contain the zero value of the type that you are converting to
     - e.g. if you want to convert a writer to a reader, then `ok` will be false.